edgaroj52218/scrollytelling_spec_driven/PROCESS.md

 - README has submission block with live URL and my name: PASS
 - Original content visible on the homepage: FAIL — I ran out of time to figure out where the template stores content.
 - At least one scroll-linked effect added by me: FAIL
-- At least one image I added: FAIL
+- At least one image I added: PASS
 - PROCESS.md submitted and honest: PASS (this file)

 ## 3. Failure-mode reflection